-- When listing an outstanding recommendation, include the bracketed supplementary information indicating the recommendation's original report and any previous committee consideration, and its status. - If an outstanding recommendation's status is identified as implemented in the Provincial Auditor's report, it does not need to be included in the status update. - List the recommendations in the order found in the Provincial Auditor's chapter. - 3.
+- When listing an outstanding recommendation, include the bracketed supplementary information indicating the recommendation's original report and any previous committee consideration, and its status. - List the recommendations in the order found in the Provincial Auditor's chapter. - 3.
 Page column: List the page number where the recommendation can be found. - 4.
 Current Status column: According to the agency/ministry's view, list the status as implemented, partially implemented, or not implemented at the time of the PAC meeting or as close to this time as possible, given the information you have available. - 5.
 Actions Taken to Implement column: Briefly summarize key actions taken to implement the recommendation since the report was issued. - 6.
 Planned Actions for Implementation column: For recommendations that are not fully implemented at the time of the PAC meeting, briefly summarize key actions planned to implement the recommendation. - 7.
 Timeline for Implementation column: Indicate when the planned key actions will be implemented. - 8.
-Insert document page numbering and save as PDF file. - 9.
+Insert document page numbering and save as a PDF file. - 9.
 Email your final copy to Procedural Services, Legislative Assembly Service (committees_branch@legassembly.sk.ca).
 This information is to be provided no later than three business days prior to the PAC meeting.